PeterGrahamJersey/peter-graham-site/blogDesigner/2023-10-29-fist-shriek/index.md

 # authors: peter
 ---

-Layout, writing and design for a supplement to the FIST TTRPG.
+Layout, writing and design for a TTRPG supplement.

 [View on Itch](https://atlasarcane.itch.io/fist-shriek).